Posts Tagged ‘incision pain’

 My Recovery at Home

 I was allowed home 2 days after the operation.
 The journey home was okay.
-Couldn’t avoid all the bumps and potholes in the road so had to support my abdomen during the journey.
+Couldn’t really avoid all the bumps and potholes in the road so had to support my abdomen during the journey.
 It was good to be home.
 Own bed, own bathroom etc. Couldn’t keep my eyes open so had not been home for long before went up to bed.
 Now of course, my bed does not raise up like the hospital one.
 So with great effort I got onto the bed at a sort of an angle and then couldn’t move, lol.
 The pain in my abdomen was intense.
 Oh well – I just stayed there on the bed sort of laying across it – and went to sleep.
 Woke about 5am feeling refreshed and wanting the bathroom, but quite a battle to get out of bed. took around 10 minutes trying to work out the least painful way.

 Decided that the next night I would sleep with lots of pillows behind me so my upper half is already raised, just like the hospital bed was.
 It would then be much easier getting in and out of bed as would not have to use my abdominal muscles as much.